 The National Gallery aims to make access to the paintings enjoyable and welcoming to the widest possible public.
 There are a range of facilities to help you see the collection, visit exhibitions and come to events.

-The Gallery offers British Sign Language-interpreted talks on paintings for deaf visitors and art sessions for visitors who are blind and partially sighted.
+The Gallery offers British Sign Language-interpreted talks on paintings for visitors who are deaf or hard-of-hearing, and art sessions for visitors who are blind and partially sighted.

 For school groups, the Gallery can also offer sessions using multi-sensory materials for students who are blind and partially sighted, and for students with learning disabilities.
 Find out more

 The nearest tube station with step-free access from platform to street level is Westminster station, on the Jubilee, District and Circle lines.
 Then take buses: 12, 24, 88 or 453.

 For bus stops, see bus map

 Visitors with disabilities can get discounts on exhibition tickets and bring an escort free of charge.

 Entrance to the Collection of paintings is free.